gbudjeakp/UX-Developer-Intern---Web-Developer-Intern-Challenge/README.md

  - [x] Display a banner when the user has 5 nominations.
    #### Approach ####
  To achieve this feature, I simply created an Alert components and used some basic `if` logic to check the `nominationlist` array to see if it contained five items and that if it did, it should render the ShopifyPolaris `Banner` component.
+I wasn't too sure what the banner was for so added some logic that would disabled all the buttons once the user had nominated five movies.
+The Banner in this case was used to explain to the user, that they they could only make five choices along with instructions on how to change their choices.

  ## Extras ##
  - [x] Save nomination lists if the user leaves the page